Vonng/pigsty/app/README.md

 # App

-These are some applications that can runs on pigsty environment
+These are some applications that can runs on pigsty environment.

+If you have trouble downloading data from Github and other original datasource.
+Download `app.tgz` from Github release page which includes basic data

+You can install most application by `cd <app> && make all`

+If you are using `app.tgz` version, use `make all2` instead which skip data dowloading

 ## Built-in Application